olov/ng-annotate/README.md

 Use the `-o` option to write output to file.

 Provide `-` instead of an input `<file>` to read input from stdin.

-*experimental* Use the `--es6` option for ES6 support via the Acorn parser.

 Use the `--sourcemap` option to generate an inline sourcemap.